 DO NOT put up with mistreatment.
 Protect yourself.
 Safety is the priority.
-If you feel you are being mistreated, you can make a referral to Montana Adult Protective Services (APS) by calling the APS Hotline at 1-844-277-9300.
-Also notify your Case Manager or your FMS right away.
+If you feel you are being mistreated, call your IRIS Consultant or your FEA/FMS right away.
 If you feel threatened and may be harmed, call 911.

 There are some things the participant can do to protect him or herself: